-Things to check before you go
+- Things to check before you go

 - Take twice the quantity of medical supplies you would normally use for your diabetes.

-- Apply for the free European Health Insurance Card (EHIC) if you are travelling to a European Union member country – it will ensure that you have easy access to healthcare in that country.
-Apply for your card on theEHIC page on the NHS choices website, by calling 0845 605 0707, or fill in a pack at the Post Office.
-Beware of websites which offer to take care of the application for you: they are likely to charge an unnecessary administration fee.
+- Apply for the free European Health Insurance Card (EHIC) if you are travelling to a European Union member country.
+This will ensure that you have easy access to healthcare in that country.
+Beware of websites which offer to take care of the application for you, they are likely to charge an unnecessary administration fee.

 - Split your diabetes supplies in separate bags.